Quakers Hill

 Quakers Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 36.8% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
+The area's educational profile is notable regionally with university qualification rates of 36.8% among residents aged 15+, exceeding the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 23.7%, followed by postgraduate qualifications (11.2%) and graduate diplomas (1.9%).
-Vocational credentials are also prominent, with 29.9% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.1% while certificates account for 18.8%.
+Vocational credentials are also prominent, with 29.9% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.1% and certificates make up 18.8%.

 Frequently Asked Questions - Education